 Arcana Network protocol is implemented using a bunch of smart contracts.
 This section lists down what each of these contract's role is and how it interacts with the other smart contracts.

 Arcana.sol contract is the most important core system contract for the Arcana Network protocol.
-It manages the Arcana Store functionality for providing dApp user data privacy and access control.
-It also manages the UI configuration that controls the user experience for signing blockchain transactions.
+It manages the UI configuration that controls the user experience for signing blockchain transactions.
+In future releases, this contract will also manage the decentralized data store functionality for providing dApp user data privacy and access control.

 It is a beacon proxy type of upgradable smart contract.
 Arcana.sol shares some metadata with other contracts via pass-through data mechanisms.
 No dApp user file data is stored on this smart contract.